bdeckard92/dupUT/02-Lesson-Plans/05-Third-Party-APIs/README.md

 * **jQuery** is a lightweight JavaScript library that simplifies routine JavaScript tasks such as event handling, HTML document manipulation, and animation.

-* **Moment.js** is a JavaScript library with easy-to-use documentation and a simple set of methods to parse, manipulate, and display date data.
+* **Moment.js** is a JavaScript library with easy-to-use documentation and a simple set of methods that parse, manipulate, and display date data.
 Even though Moment.js is no longer actively maintained, using it allows students to practice using a third-party API to manipulate data and to learn about the complexities of handling date and time data in their code.

 Throughout the async module this week, students will use third-party APIs to do the following: